Jaya-Krishna-Jasti/Asses-gitlab/README.md

 ---

-Now we can see the username is present in the 0th index and the home directory is present in the 5th index.
+Now we can see the username is present in the 0th index and the home directory in the 5th index.
 We are going to write a ruby script to open the file and loop all the contents in a variable named file

 				File.open('etc/passwd/').each do |line|